Gul1969/MentoredProject/README.md

 ![Apps run](/Metrics/service3_port5002.png)

-Both of these services also output their data to service-4 which generated a random 10 character username and proceeded to output this to service-1.
+Both of these services also output their data to service-4 which generated a random username from the characters presented and proceeded to output this to service-1.
 Service-1 then posted the username to port 5000 and decided if the posted username was worthy of a prize, if yes it posted the amount of prize money won.

 ![Apps run](/Metrics/App_running_on_port_5003.png)